phac-nml/irida/doc/contact/index.md

 E-mail
 ------

-You can reach the IRIDA PI team at <IRIDA-mail@sfu.ca>.
-E-mail addresses for each PI can be found at <http://www.irida.ca/people/>.
+You can reach the IRIDA primary investigator team at <IRIDA-mail@sfu.ca>.
+E-mail addresses for each primary investigator can be found at <http://www.irida.ca/people/>.